 Good boundaries are those that are set up to protect the precious little time that we have.
 When we run out of time, we could ask ourselves, ”Should this be done?
 Am I the person who should do this?
 If so, to what extent should I get involved?
 When should I do it?”
 Good boundaries also respect our limitations when it comes to how much energy we have left, and how much we can cope with certain roadblocks in our lives.
 At some point, your cup is empty and you need to take care of yourself to refill it.
 We must set time apart to take care of our physical, mental, social, and spiritual needs, if we do not want to discover suddenly that our resources have been depleted.
 Perhaps a written inventory of the things and relationships that build up our energy, versus those tasks, persons, and situations that consume our energy, would help us live a more balanced life.

 We do not need to feel guilty if an occasional day is not balanced, but we do need to become concerned if weeks or months seem out of balance.
 It will eventually take its toll.
 The counsel of 1 Peter 4:11 tells us that we are to perform in the strength which God has given us.
-This verse seems to be saying that we are responsible for that which we have.
+This verse seems to be saying that we are responsible for what we have.
 When we do not have anything left and our cup is empty, we cannot give.

 To recognize our limitations calls for utmost honesty and some objective evaluation on our part.
 Some of us see excuses as constraints.
 Others ignore or deny that we have limitations.
 In our logic, we wrongly equate limitations with deficiencies and deficiencies with shame.
-To complicate matters, some limitations are permanent on this earth, while others are not.
+To complicate matters, some limitations are permanent on this earth while others are not.
 At times, our assumed limitations might be perceptual in nature.
 Then in addition, there are times when God calls us from our self-absorption to reach people beyond our seemingly limited resources.
 If that is the case, He will provide the strength and energy needed.

 We would be much kinder people, I suspect, if we could learn to respect our own limitations.
 The way we take care of ourselves will affect how we treat others.
 We cannot take care of others if we do not take care of ourselves first.
 Only then can we can respect others.
 Failure to accept genuine limitations can cause a great amount of stress.
 In other words, if we cannot respect our own pain, we will find it challenging to accept the pain and limitations of others.